-The data is supplied by named files, all the named files include all of the other sub-levels of electoral boundaries that belong under that high level administration (for example, County file) will have the named county, district, district ward, civil parish, county ED contained within.
+The data is supplied by named files, all the named files include all of the other sub-levels of electoral boundaries that belong under that high level administration (for example, a county file) will have the named county, district, district ward, civil parish, county ED contained within.
 Unitary authorities will have named unitary authority, unitary authority ward or unitary authority ED as appropriate, civil parish where appropriate, together with community in Wales.
-The nested structure is available in NTF, ESRI Shapefile and MapInfo MID/MIF.
+The nested structure is available in NTF, ESRI Shapefile and MapInfo MID/MIF and TAB.

-Layered
+• Layered

-This is a simplified file structure supplying the boundaries as individual files, for example, County file contains only counties, and unitary authorities file contains just unitary authorities.
-The layered structure is only available in ESRI Shapefile and MapInfo MID/MIF.
+This is a simplified file structure supplying the boundaries as individual files, for example, the county file contains only counties, and the unitary authorities file contains only unitary authorities.
+The layered structure is only available in ESRI Shapefile and MapInfo MID/MIF and TAB.